klockja/Hexagon/README.md

 # Hexagon
- This is game project I made as a challenge.
+ This is a game project I made as a challenge.